Neonatal maladjustment syndrome: Intravenous treatment

-Madigan Foal Squeeze Procedure
+Madigan foal squeeze procedure

 A novel treatment is recreating the birth canal pressures which are believed to signal the transition of in the womb brain function to post birth standing and bonding with the mare and nursing.
 This treatment uses series of ropes and knots wrapped around the foal's chest, then pressure is applied for a set amount of time.
 This method was used in a research project at UC Davis to study the flopping reaction of foals.
 One of the researchers noted changes in neurosteroids during the rope squeeze and he wondered if that might be similar to birth canal pressures to signal transition to life outside the womb.
-The name Madigan Foal Squeeze Procedure comes from this research lead by a veterinary professor and expert on neonatal equine health named John Madigan.
+The name Madigan foal squeeze procedure comes from this research led by a veterinary professor and expert on neonatal equine health named John Madigan.
 These ropes are applied around the midsection of the foal, and pressure is applied by pulling the ropes with a medium amount of pressure for about 20 minutes.
 This mimics the pressure felt during active birth.
 This is thought to help the brain neurosteroids signal the "off switch" for keeping the foal asleep in the womb for the 11 months of gestation.

-The Madigan Squeese procedure is now used in calves, lambs, and crias.
+The Madigan squeeze procedure is now also used in calves, lambs, and crias.